Udzf/EV/README.md

 ## 📌 Objectives

-- Analyze trends in CO₂, NO₂, PM10, and NMVOCs emissions due to transport
+- Analyze trends in CO₂, NO₂, and PM10, emissions due to transport
 - Measure how EV share correlates with pollution decline
 - Compare Switzerland with Norway for context
 - Look at canton-level air quality and EV sales
 - Use regression models to assess relationships and potential causality
+- Use prediction train model ...
+- ...

 ---